 Common Pollutants in Drinking Water

-Common pollutants found in drinking water include inorganic chemicals, organic chemicals, microorganisms, and radionuclides.
-Inorganic contaminants such as heavy metals like lead and mercury, as well as nitrates and asbestos, can leach into groundwater from natural deposits or runoff from farms and industries.
-High levels of inorganics may cause health issues like kidney damage, cancer, and blue baby syndrome.
+Water can contain various types of pollutants, including inorganic chemicals, organic chemicals, microorganisms, and radionuclides.
+Inorganic contaminants such as heavy metals like lead and mercury, as well as nitrates and asbestos, can enter your water supply from natural deposits or through runoff from farms and industries.
+High levels of these contaminants can lead to health problems like kidney damage, cancer, and even blue baby syndrome.

 Volatile Organic Compounds

-Volatile organic compounds (VOCs) like benzene, toluene, and xylene are carbon-based chemicals that evaporate easily and may come from industrial waste, gasoline, and solvents.
-Exposure to VOCs is linked to liver and kidney damage as well as cancer.
+Volatile organic compounds (VOCs) such as benzene and toluene, are chemicals that can easily evaporate and may come from industrial waste, gasoline, and solvents.
+Long-term exposure to these can cause liver and kidney damage, or even cancer.
 Microbial pathogens such as Cryptosporidium, E. coli, and Giardia enter water through sewage, animal waste, and runoff.
 They can cause gastrointestinal illnesses and flu-like symptoms.
 Disinfecting water with chlorine or chloramine kills most microbes but some are resistant.
 Radionuclides like uranium and radium leach into groundwater through the natural breakdown of minerals in soil and rock.

 While low levels of radiation in water are considered safe, higher concentrations may lead to increased cancer risks and other health issues over time.
 Testing for a range of contaminants helps ensure the quality and safety of drinking water.
 Public water utilities and private well owners should have water tested regularly by accredited labs to identify any pollutants and take appropriate treatment steps to remediate issues.
 Clean, contaminant-free water is essential for community health.

-You should test your well water at least once a year, and municipal water every 3-5 years.
-It is also a good idea to test after any repairs or modifications to your plumbing system.
+Well water testing is especially important.
+You should test well water at least once a year, and municipal water testing should be done every 3-5 years.
+After repairs or changes to your plumbing, it’s also a good idea to test for bacteria in water.

 Collecting Water Samples